 Film-based IOPA

 They are small in size and difficult to read images.
-It requires more exposure of x rays.
-Difficult to keep these films stored for a longer time and it loses the details of images after a few days/months.
+It requires more exposure to X-rays.
+Difficult to keep these films stored for a longer time and they lose the details of images after a few days/months.

 Radiovisiography ( RVG ) / Digital IOPA